dperson/moinmoin/README.md

 ## Complex configuration

-    sudo docker run --name wiki -d dperson/moinmoin sudo docker run --name web --link wiki:wiki -p 80:80 -p 443:443 -d dperson/nginx
+    sudo docker run --name wiki -d dperson/moinmoin sudo docker run --name web --link wiki:wiki -p 80:80 -p 443:443 -d \
+                dperson/nginx -u "wiki:3031;/wiki"

-A nginx site file for moinmoin is available from:
+A separate nginx site file for moinmoin is available from:
 [moinmoin](https://raw.githubusercontent.com/dperson/moinmoin/master/moinmoin)

-Admin user is set to 'mmAdmin'.
+Default Admin user is set to 'mmAdmin'.
 To use, create a new user named 'mmAdmin' and set your desired password.
 Volums are used, to ease backups, etc.

-If you wish to adapt the default configuration, use something like the following to copy it from a running container:
+## Configuration

+    sudo docker run -it --rm dperson/moinmoin -h

+    Usage: moin.sh [-opt] [command]
+    Options (fields in '[]' are optional, '<>' are required):
+        -h          This help
+        -p "</prefix>" Configure URI prefix for wiki, if you want other than /wiki required arg: "</prefix>" - URI location
+        -s "<super>" Configure superuser (admin ID) for the wiki required arg: "<UserName>" - The user to manage the wiki -t ""       Configure timezone (defaults to EST5EDT) possible arg: "[timezone]" - zoneinfo timezone for container

+    The 'command' (if provided and valid) will be run instead of moinmoin

+## Examples

+Any of the commands can be run at creation with `docker run` or later with `docker exec moin.sh` (as of version 1.3 of docker).

+    sudo docker run --name wiki -d dperson/moinmoin sudo docker exec wiki moin.sh -t EST5EDT ls -AlF /etc/localtime sudo docker start wiki

+### Start moinmoin, and configure the prefix URI:

+    sudo docker run --rm dperson/moinmoin -p /otherwiki

+### Start moinmoin, and configure the super (admin) user:

+    sudo docker run --rm dperson/moinmoin -s bob

+### Start moinmoin, and configure the timezone:

-    sudo docker cp wiki:/some/file/or/directory /some/path
+    sudo docker run --rm dperson/moinmoin -t EST5EDT

 # User Feedback